This extension is not available on the February 5 and September 17, 2021 departures.

 Board a flight for Lima, Peru.
 Heralded as the “City of Kings” by Spanish conquistadors, Lima still carries vestiges of its opulent past with its colonial buildings and world-class museums.

 Sightseeing today focuses on Lima’s colonial heritage.
 Founded in 1535, Lima was once the capital of Spain’s South American Empire.
 Visit the baroque 11th-century San Francisco Monastery, with Spanish and Moorish architecture throughout.
 Continue to Plaza Mayor, where you will see the Government Palace that houses the presidential palace and was once the home of Francisco Pizarro, founder of Lima and conqueror of Peru.
 Nearby, see the cathedral where Pizarro’s remains are buried.
 The remainder of your day is free to explore on your own.
 Enjoy dinner at a local restaurant this evening.

 Day 11 LIMA–CUSCO–SACRED VALLEY

-Fly to Cusco high in the Andes and upon arrival, descend into the Sacred Valley of the Incas.
-Stop at AWANAKANCHA and learn about the importance of camelids (llama, vicuña, alpaca, and guanaco) for Inca cultures.
-See them up close and learn how their coats are transformed into precious weaving fibers that are then used in ancient weaving techniques still in use today.
-Continue to PISAC, a charming village with a famous INDIAN MARKET, where you have plenty of time to browse the many colorful stalls selling handicrafts ranging from alpaca sweaters and blankets to painted vases and sterling silver.
+Fly to Cusco high in the Andes and, upon arrival, descend into the Sacred Valley of the Incas.
+Stop at Awanakancha and learn about the importance of camelids (llama, vicuña, alpaca, and guanaco) for Inca cultures.
+See them up close and learn how their coats are transformed into colorful weaving fibers that are then used in ancient weaving techniques still in use today.
+Continue to Pisac, a charming village with a famous Indian market, where you have plenty of time to browse the many colorful stalls selling handicrafts ranging from alpaca sweaters and blankets to painted vases and sterling silver.
 Later, arrive at your hotel, nestled in the peaceful Sacred Valley.

 Day 12 SACRED VALLEY